Nairobi school supported by the village of Swanland

 A school in one of the poorest parts of Kenya is being supported by a local community.

 Swanland School is located in the Kawangware slum district of Nairobi.

 There are over 200 pupils aged between three and 24.
 Many of the students are orphans and live on the school premises full time.

-Since 2002, the community of Swanland, in East Yorkshire, have been supporting the school by collectively donating £2500 a month for its upkeep.
+Since 2002, the community of Swanland, in East Yorkshire, has been supporting the school by collectively donating £2500 a month for its upkeep.

 One of the main expenses is providing food.
 Some of the basic food staples have gone up nearly six times in price since the political violence that engulfed Kenya two years ago.

-As well as money, the village also donates goods such as school uniforms and, with the help of Hull City AFC, have sent over football kits and other sports equipment.
+As well as money, the village also donates goods such as school uniforms and, with the help of Hull City AFC, has sent over football kits and other sports equipment.

 Pastor Hudson Kuyanda is the headmaster at the school.
-Every month he provides an update on the school's activities.
+He sent this update on the school' s recent progress.

 Yours in His Service